 Saranac Lake Winter Carnival - Photo by NYS ESD

-The first ice palace at the Saranac Lake Winter Carnival was constructed in 1898, a full 120 years before Anna’s and Elsa’s home premiered on the Broadway stage in Frozen, nominated for three Tony Awards this year.
-In 2019, the famous carnival in the Adirondacks celebrating all things winter will be held from February 1 to 10.
+The first ice palace at the Saranac Lake Winter Carnival was constructed in 1898, a full 120 years before Anna’s and Elsa’s home premiered on the Broadway stage in Frozen, nominated for three Tony Awards in 2018.
+This year the famous carnival in the Adirondacks celebrating all things winter will be held from January 31, 2025 - February 9, 2025.
 Events in previous years have included a chocolate festival, a curling exhibition, snowshoe races, ultimate frisbee games, face-painting, a pancake breakfast, and fireworks.
 We're sure if you asked, someone would build a snowman with you.